Damaj301damaj-lol/wpa_supplicant_helper/README.md

 NOTE: i am an amateur script programmer and my script is probably NOT the most light/best working script, this is a small hobby project!

+This Script is "protected" by the GNU GPL v3 license